 There is one very special actor, the hero, which is the player.
-This actor is normally implicitly declared, but possible to redeclare.
+This actor is always predeclared, but if necessary it can be re-declared.
 One situation when this is required is if you like to have attributes on the hero, such as "sleepy" or "hungry".
 Then a declaration like the following is possible:

 '''

 ACTOR hero NAME me

 IS NOT hungry.

+CONTAINER

 VERB examine DOES

 IF hero IS hungry THEN

 "Examining yourself reveals a poor, hungry soul."

 ELSE

 "You find nothing but a poor beggar."

-END IF.

 END IF.

 END VERB examine.

 END ACTOR hero.

 '''